“I’ve left Arsenal to win things with Real Betis. I’m not here for a holiday.”

 The Spanish club haven’t won a major trophy since 2005, while their solitary La Liga triumph came in 1935, so they don’t have a rich history of winning silverware.

-Despite the successes in the FA Cup, the Gunners have been disappointing in recent years and Bellerin’s inability to defend properly contributed to their slide.
+Despite their successes in the FA Cup, the Gunners have been disappointing in recent years and Bellerin’s inability to defend properly contributed to their slide.

 Towards the end of his time with the club, Bellerin could not dislodge Calum Chambers and Cedric Soares from the team, which just about sums up his fall from grace.

-His half-hearted challenge as Raheem Sterling headed home for Manchester City during February perfectly demonstrated his flaky attitude towards the art of defending.
+His half-hearted challenge as Raheem Sterling headed home for Manchester City during February highlighted his flaky attitude towards the art of defending.